GiuDiMax/Letterboxd_statistics/README.md

 - Ratings are not updated if they change.

 ## Future developments
+- Reduce the number of people in "Crew", to optimize time and statistics;
 - Most liked Cast/Crew by avg ratings;
 - Filtering per year;
 - Map of nations.